-Here’s how to install your solar attic fans:
+Here’s how to install your solar attic fans in 8 steps:

 Allowing fresh air to enter your attic through solar-powered fans may help solve your gable moisture problems.
 Typically, this system has separate units for control, collection, and ventilation, making it a versatile feature of your home.

 It also often has at least a 40-watt solar panel, thermostat, and a 12-volt fan.
 To get the best results, consider investing in a solar attic fan with double the output.

 Solar attic fans are best installed in the south-facing corner of your roof.
 If you have a flat-pitched roof, all you will need is a flush-mount unit.
 Once you have determined the perfect angle, connect the wires to the terminal box, which can be found on the panel’s underside.